daviddenton/daviddenton.github.io/_posts/2021-06-29-refactoring-type-signatures.md

 ### TL;DR

-> **"You can apply simple refactoring and functional techniques such as substitution and currying to refine function signatures."**
+> **"You can apply simple refactoring and functional techniques such as substitution and currying to refine function signatures.
+Free of any implementation detail, defining system concepts in this way can be a refreshingly powerful technique."**

 <a title="Magic Conjure Conjurer Wand Cards" href="https://pixabay.com/users/anncapictures-1564471">
 <img class="article" alt="Image by AnnCapictures from Pixabay" src="../../../assets/img/refactoring-type-signatures.jpg"/>